Requirements for checking hearing protection compliance

 Issues with ear defenders

-The main issue is the cushions around the cup of the muff getting harder and becoming brittle.
+The main issue to look out for is the cushions around the cup of the muff getting harder and becoming brittle.
 That can cause the seal to be less effective and more noise is then let through.
 Alongside that, as they become brittle they can start to crack and break up, again letting more noise through.

 The muffs at the pricier end of the scale often have replaceable cushions so you don’t need to buy new muffs every time the cushions start to degrade.
 Moldex for example sell a ‘Hygiene Kit’ for those M2 muffs which is just the surrounding cushions and internal foam and that is commonly something around £4 online.

-In a timber mill, staff decided they didn’t like the tightness of the muffs on their heads, so they had put the headband through the bandsaw and then gaffer-taped them back together so they were nice and loose.
-Unfortunately that made them pretty much useless as hearing protection.
+In a timber mill, staff decided they didn’t like the tightness of the muffs on their heads so they had put the headband through the bandsaw and then gaffer-taped them back together so they were nice and loose.
+Unfortunately that made them no good as hearing protection as that tension is important.

 Ear muffs with brittle and cracked cushions